Kamo Wildlife Sanctuary: Zion Wildlife Gardens

 During November 2008, media reports revealed an investigation into the welfare of the cats at the zoo had been conducted by Ministry of Agriculture and Forestry.
 Concerns included animals being kept in unsanitary conditions, damaged enclosures and the surgical declawing of 21 lions and 9 tigers.

-In February 2009, the Ministry of Primary Industries (formerly MAF) released the results of its investigation into the surgical declawing of 21 lions and 9 tigers at the facility between the years 2000 to May 2008.
-The contents of the report revealed vets had been initially approached by Mr Busch to have the procedures done.
-Busch had requested the procedures were to be kept in confidence.
-The findings in the report found any question of prosecutions under the Animal Welfare Act 1999 were problematic due to Ministry of Primary Industries veterinarians being aware, but not questioning the procedures at the time.
+In February 2009, the Ministry of Primary Industries (formerly MAF) released the results of its investigation into the surgical declawing of 21 lions and 9 tigers at the facility between 2000 and May 2008.
+The report revealed vets had been initially approached by Busch to have the procedures done.
+Busch had requested the procedures to be kept in confidence.
+The findings in the report found any question of prosecutions under the Animal Welfare Act 1999 were problematic due to Ministry of Primary Industries veterinarians being aware of, but not questioning, the procedures at the time.

-On 27 May 2009 a zookeeper, South African National Dalu Mncube, was mauled to death by a white tiger while cleaning an enclosure.
+On 27 May 2009 a zookeeper, South African national Dalu Mncube, was mauled to death by a white tiger while cleaning an enclosure.
 The tiger was shot dead in order to reach Mncube.
-The same tiger, a 260 kg male named Abu, had bitten another handler earlier the same year, who was rescued by Mncube.
+The tiger, a 260 kg male named Abu, had bitten another handler earlier the same year, who was rescued by Mncube.
 The park closed and re-opened after less than one month, following changes to the big cat enclosures to improve safety for handlers and the public.
+In December 2013, the Coroner's report on the inquest into the death of senior cat handler Mncube cleared the management and staff of any wrongdoing in relation to the incident.
+Shortland recommended regulatory reform and new legislation for health and safety in zoos and animal parks.

 During June 2013 Zion Wildlife Gardens operator Patricia Busch lost her assets.
-The finance company that held the security over the property took possession, after Mrs Busch was unable to continue the mortgage payments.
+The finance company that held the security over the property took possession, after Busch was unable to continue the mortgage payments.